Spring Valley Caverns

 Click for larger view

 This is the earliest photo of Tyson Spring Cave in existence.
-It was taken by a local Chatfield, MN photographer using a new stereoview method.
+It was taken by a local Chatfield, MN photographer in the 1870’s using a new stereoview method.
 The man in the photo may indeed be Mr. Tyson himself.

 Aaron Brueck and Roger Kehret stand in front of the cave mouth.
 (Circa 1980’s) Roger theorized that if the rock talus were removed from the stream just outside the mouth of the cave it would cause the water level inside the cave to recede slightly.
 This would allow explorers to venture beyond a water filled passage located about 900 feet inside the cave.